 Given that the offence was committed in public, and that (contrary to police’s current view that the person making the report was a witness) the cyclist was the victim, surely we have a legal right to at least know whether police did nothing, sent out a letter (so effectively did nothing but pretended to do something) or took legal steps against the driver?

-As I was expecting, they completely avoided asking the question:
+As I was expecting, they completely avoided answering the question:

 “The NPCC had issued guidance and has set up a working group to develop greater consistency in the approach to Op Snap reporting and responses in the future.
 Despite this police forces are operationally independent and may use different systems or deploy resources according to local need.
 In addition there may be differences between Northern Ireland, Scotland or England and Wales.“